3 minute read

-The latest construction, manufacturing and service sector PMIs have all moved lower, signalling prospects for the UK economy are weakening from earlier in the year7.
+The latest construction, manufacturing and service sector PMIs have all moved lower, signaling prospects for the UK economy are weakening from earlier in the year7.
 Beyond this, the outlook for the economy is likely to remain unclear until Brexit negotiations in two years time.
 Even then, there may be a transitional period that would cloud the UK’s economic outlook for even longer.

 Despite the economic weakness, could the MPC still vote to raise rates?

 The main argument for a rise would be related to financial stability given it’s hard to justify in economic terms.
-The Bank could simply decide to reverse the emergency rate cut implemented following the Brexit vote.
-That could be a means of signalling to the financial markets that the extraordinary monetary polices adopted by the Bank will not be in place indefinitely.
+The Bank of England could simply decide to reverse the emergency rate cut implemented following the Brexit vote.
+That could be a means of signaling to the financial markets that the extraordinary monetary policies adopted by the Bank will not be in place indefinitely.
 While there is little to suggest central banks globally are coordinating their policies in this area, members of the MPC have been making hawkish remarks about monetary policy at the same time as we are seeing similar rhetoric from rate setters at the European Central Bank (ECB).
-Jens Weidmann, head of Germany's Bundesbank and a member of the ECB's rate-setting body, said on 1 July the ECB is working on moving away from its ultra-easy monetary policy9.
+Jens Weidmann, head of Germany's Bundesbank and a member of the ECB's rate-setting body, said on July 1 the ECB is working on moving away from its ultra-easy monetary policy9.
 The monetary stimulus taps are certainly being turned off, albeit at a very slow pace.

 What impact would a rate hiking cycle have on the economy?